-To celebrate International Women’s Day on Sunday 8th March 2020, we’re celebrating the women in our office, who make a significant contribution, not only to France + Associates, but also to the architecture, design and construction community.
+To celebrate International Women's Day, we’re celebrating the women in our office, who make a significant contribution, not only to France + Associates, but also to the architecture, design and construction community.

 Historically, architecture has been a predominantly male dominated industry, and even in today’s world, there remains a higher number of registered male architects, compared to women.

 In 2019 the Architects Council of Europe (ACE) published their 2018 report which identified that 74% of registered architects were male, with only 26% being female.

 As with many professions there is the assumption that, at some point, a woman will leave a career to have children and then take on part-time hours to care for children, allowing their partners’ career to progress.